RillingDev/rilling.dev/source/_posts/self-hosting-adventures.md

 ## Note-Taking

 As Syncthing is already in use, I use plain text or markdown files to take notes, which are then shared across all devices.
 On my smartphone, I use the app [Markor](https://f-droid.org/en/packages/net.gsantner.markor/), while any text editor suffices on my desktop computer.

+## Backups

+[Borg](https://www.borgbackup.org/) is a great tool for backups.
+I use it via [borgmatic](https://torsion.org/borgmatic/), which allows me to create configuration files for different backup types, which are then stored both locally and on a [Hetzner Storage Box](https://www.hetzner.com/storage/storage-box) (I am not affiliated with them, but I like their service).
+Because the borg backups are encrypted, storing the backup "in the cloud" is acceptable to me.